- Artist Ming Lu Examines Society’s Expectations of Femininity

 Organizing an Artist-in-Residency program and an ambitious exhibition and event schedule, SomoS closely works with artists, organizers and curators to realize their projects.
 SomoS’ mission is to create an international open framework for innovative arts and creative cooperation.

-Berlin Art House SomoS provides a spacious exhibition hall, an international Artist-in-Residence program, a multipurpose area; and workshop- and media production facilities.
+Selected by Artslant Magazine as one of Berlin’s most interesting alternative art spaces, SomoS provides a spacious exhibition hall, ateliers housing an international Artist-in-Residence program, a multipurpose area; and workshop- and media production facilities.